 As well, as the opening day strike against United, he notched the equaliser in another battle against the Reds that opened the door for an Arsenal fightback and a 3-1 victory.
 Plus a goal in a vital 2-1 victory at Anfield.
-He also has the ‘football quiz’ distinction of being the first player ever to score a FA Cup Final goal outside of England, when he notched the opening strike in the 2001 final staged at Cardiff’s Millennium stadium.
+He also has the ‘football quiz’ distinction of being the first player ever to score an FA Cup Final goal outside of England, when he notched the opening strike in the 2001 final staged at Cardiff’s Millennium stadium.
 Sadly for the Gunners, two late goals from Michael Owen meant a loser’s medal that season, but Arsenal and Ljungberg were back the following term and he notched the second goal against Chelsea to take the cup to North London.
 In the process, he also became the first player in four decades to net in successive FA Cup Finals.
 Whilst on the subject of cup success, he also scored in the shootout that defeated Manchester United in 2005.
 There was far more to Ljungberg’s game than goals though.

 An ability to fill in spaces across a variety of positions can sometimes lead to an oversight of a player’s ability, and the Swede’s flexibility and willingness to be deployed as his manger required may well have led to such a scenario, but Ljungberg’s quality spoke above that.
 When both Overmars and Petit left North London in the summer of 2000, Wenger had little hesitation in Ljungberg being the man to fill one of the midfield voids, and he was a key member of the famous ‘Invincibles’ squad that completed a league season undefeated.
 Often overlooked by pundits who focused on the more noticeable talents of Henry, Viera, etc, team-mates and fans alike were less blind to the value of Ljungberg to the team.
 It’s therefore of little surprise that Freddie Ljungberg was voted into 11th place in a poll of Arsenal’s top players.

 As the years ran on though, persistent injury problems with hip and ankle became a debilitating factor.
 Such things often occur with players who perform consistently, and push pains and aches to the back of the mind in search of regular game time.
 Inevitably, however, there is always a debt to pay for such bravery and despite an admirable tenacity, Ljungberg’s effectiveness was inevitably denuded by the chronic injury problems he was suffering.
-In the 2006-07 season he would feature in just 26 games for the Gunners, the lowest since his initial season in North London.
+In the 2006-07 season, he would feature in just 26 games for the Gunners, the lowest since his initial season in North London.
 It was clear that the end was near.
 Goals had also dried up, with just two coming in that and the previous season; a calamitous fall from the 14 netted in the 2004-05 term.

 In July 2007, Ljungberg was transferred to West Ham United.
 If the Hammers thought that they had signed the paler of half-a-dozen years previous though, they were mistaken.
 Although still offering typical application, it would take Ljungberg seven months to net his first goal in claret and blue and at the end of the season, both parties agreed to terminate the deal.
-In typically honest terms, Ljungberg confirmed that he given his all, “at West Ham and enjoyed my time there but the decision is the best for the both of us.”
-He was not the type of player to sit and collect his pay cheque without being able to contribute.
+In typically honest terms, Ljungberg confirmed that he gave his all, “at West Ham and enjoyed my time there but the decision is the best for the both of us.”
+He was not the type of player to sit and collect his paycheque without being able to contribute.